rarepotato8de/3x3macropad/README.md

 ----

-Can be fully customized and programmed to your needs!
-It's running QMK or VIAL.
+Can be fully customized and programmed to your needs.
+It's running QMK or VIAL and has some super cool features!

-(Slightly older version shown here!
-The newest version does not have screws in the top switch plate, but on the PCB.
-Otherwise, it's identical)
 ![title](https://github.com/rarepotato8de/3x3macropad/assets/68034180/da4f5fb6-6515-4171-a019-a991a4e767a4)

-It not only has a stealthy look, but also features other awesome things.

 ## Highlights